Calcio storico fiorentino: Modern revival

-After playing each other in two opening games, the two overall winners go into the yearly final on June 24, the feast of San Giovanni (St. John), the Patron Saint of Florence.
+After playing each other in two opening semi-final games, the two winners go into the final, held annually on 24 June, the feast of Saint John the Baptist, the patron saint of Florence.
 For decades, this violent match has resulted in severe injuries, including death.
 During the early decades, in order to encourage wagering and achieve a bettable winner, there were times when bulls would be ushered into the ring in hopes of adding confusion and inciting victory.
 The modern version of calcio has not changed much from its historical roots, which allow tactics such as head-butting, punching, elbowing, and choking.
 However, due to often fatal injuries, sucker punches and kicks to the head are currently banned.
 It is also prohibited for more than one player to attack an opponent.
 Any violation leads to being expelled from the game.

 The most successful team since 1979 is Santa Croce / Azzurri (Blues) with over 20 tournament wins.
 Tournaments have been cancelled on several occasions due to violence or foul play.
-These incidents have lead to major rule changes, such as ensuring players are born in Florence (or have been resident for at least ten years) and excluding players that have criminal convictions.
+These incidents have led to major rule changes, such as ensuring players are born in Florence (or have been resident for at least ten years) and excluding players that have criminal convictions.